 We will plan finer dining at places you should not miss, but during the day when out and about, we'll expose you to the best pho you've ever had, or stop by the bun cha cafe where Barack Obama enjoyed a taste of this terrific Hanoi dish.
 Thankfully, Vietnamese serving sizes are smaller and we'll loosen up the belt some and snack throughout the day.

-Enjoy a private encounter with the troupe from Hanoi's traditional opera in their historic, atmospheric theater located in Hanoi's Old Quarter.
-Learn hands-on about make-up, costumes, and music from the performers and then participate along with them in your own show.
+Enjoy a private encounter with the troupe from Hanoi's traditional opera in their ancient and atmospheric theater located in Hanoi's Old Quarter.
+Learn hands-on about making up, costumes, music, and of course, respective roles, live from the performers.
+Afterwards, participate along with them in your own show.

 Forgo the touristy water puppets theater for this private hands-on lesson learning to play the mystical sound of the Dan Bao, which is the real highlight of the theater.

 Enjoy time with a prodigy in the atmospheric Old Quarter home of Pham Chi Khanh and his musical family, also learning other instruments.
 Khanh is a master of several traditional Vietnamese instruments, but the electrified and bluesy Dan Bao, featured in water puppets theater, is mesmerizing.
-[View a short video on the Dan Bau]
+[View A Dan Bau VIDEO]

 This delightful, yet rigorous cooking class is not to be missed.
-Situated in an elegant French villa with expert instructors, you will be taught to master four to five dishes, including quintessential Vietnamese spring rolls, papaya salad, and mouth-watering banh xeo, a Vietnamese fried crepe.
+Taking place in an elegant French villa with expert instructors, after a market tour learning and shopping for ingredients, you will be taught to master 4-5 dishes, including popular Vietnamese spring rolls, papaya salad, and mouth-watering banh xeo, a Vietnamese fried crepe.
 The course includes a market tour, and lunch dining on your creations.
-[View Culinary in Asia]

 Hear Mr. My's thrilling stories of being a fighter pilot over Hanoi during the war.
 He was the first Vietnamese pilot to shoot down an American f-4 fighter jet in 1972.
 Mr. My later was invited to Kentucky to meet with his former adversaries, one, Dan Cherry, who had also shot him down during dogfights above Hanoi and recounted in General Cherry's book: My Enemy, My Friend.
 We'll stop into have teas with My in his Old Quarter home, sharing photos, and hearing about his amazing experiences during and after the war.